Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 # Quantization matters

-Open source models like Qwen 2.5 32B are performing very well on aider's code editing benchmark, rivaling closed source frontier models.
+Open source models like Qwen 2.5 32B Instruct are performing very well on aider's code editing benchmark, rivaling closed source frontier models.
 But pay attention to how your model is being quantized, as it can strongly impact code editing skill.